IBERDROLA INNOVATION AND TRAINING CAMPUS

 A CAMPUS DESIGNED WITH ENERGY EFFICIENCY IN MIND

-The Campus is made up of a set of functional, sustainable and independent buildings, which are interconnected with a top roof structure that "flies" over the buildings.
-Such a roofing structure, or canopy, generates a bio-climate inside, reducing the cold and hot water production for cooling and heating the buildings, as it minimises the thermal load generated on the façades.
+Iberdrola Campus for Innovation and Training, a 180,000 m2 complex with all the latest facilities in San Agustín del Guadalix (Madrid), comprises a collection of functional, sustainable and independent buildings, which are interconnected with a top roof structure that "flies" over the buildings.
+Such a roofing structure or canopy generates a bio-climate inside, reducing the cold and hot water production for cooling and heating the buildings, as it minimises the thermal load generated on the façades.
 In addition, it results in a significant reduction in the atmospheric emissions of CO2.

 The Campus also implements specific measures to reduce the use of water.
 A system has been established to collect rainwater, which will be used for watering and hosing the complex, as well as a system that collects and treats the grey water from the hall of residence for its sanitary use.
-Likewise, the complex has different areas with solar thermal and photovoltaic energy panels to generate clean energy.
+It also features a 100-kW photovoltaic panel installation for self-generation and a solar thermal system for domestic hot water covering a surface area of 400 m2, as well as 60 charging points for electric vehicles.